totzyuta/twit/README.md

 ##### (4) Just to tweet!

 ```
 $ twit "I'm tweeting from terminal!"
+YOUR_ACOUNT
 ```